-Los Angeles based artists Lily Flores, Serge Gil, and Scarlet Mann joined together in the summer of 2012 to form continual collective photography project LA Odyssey in order to showcase their shared passion for art, fashion, and the city in which they live.
-Los Angeles is a melting pot of personalities, atmospheres, and dreams.
+Los Angeles based artists Lily Flores, Serge Gil, and Scarlet Mann joined together in the summer of 2012 to form a collective photography project LA Odyssey.
+The relationship between the city’s vast landscapes juxtaposed against their own personal odysseys are the central focus of the oeuvre.
+Los Angeles is a melting pot of personalities, atmospheres, toxicity and dreams.
 LA Odyssey is an exploration of those manifestations, exposing the gritty underbelly to the illuminated upside that this city's vastness presents us with.

-Each artist chooses locations based on their own personal experiences in the city, wherever they may have been or derived inspiration from.
 Lily travels from West to East exposing the contrasting culture present in the city's diverse demographic.
-Serge's industrial images from Long Beach take us on a journey to Vernon by way of West Hollywood.
+Serge's explores the role of spirituality and the many paradoxes and contradictions involved in religion, identity crisis and resurrection.
 Scarlet explores the broad geography, adventuring from Topanga's nature to Hollywood's glam.
 Each of the artists' various settings unite on a parallel journey, the journey of the LA experience in all of its diversity, vastness, and culture.